Gentlemen's club: History

 Public entertainments, such as musical performances and the like, were not a feature of this sort of club.
 The clubs were, in effect, "second homes" in the centre of London where men could relax, mix with their friends, play parlour games, get a meal, and in some clubs stay overnight.
 Expatriates, when staying in England, could use their clubs, as with the East India Club or the Oriental Club, as a base.
 They allowed upper- and upper-middle-class men with modest incomes to spend their time in grand surroundings.
 The richer clubs were built by the same architects as the finest country houses of the time and had similar types of interiors.
 They were a convenient retreat for men who wished to get away from female relations, "in keeping with the separate spheres ideology according to which the man dealt with the public world, whereas women's domain was the home."
 Many men spent much of their lives at their club, and it was common for young, newly graduated men who had moved to London for the first time to live at their club for two or three years before they could afford to rent a house or flat.

 Gentleman's clubs were private places that were designed to allow men to relax and create friendships with other men.
-In the 19th and 20th centuries, clubs were regarded as a central part of elite men's lives.
-They provided everything a regular home would have.
-Clubs were created and designed for a man's domestic needs.
-They were places to relieve stress and worries.
-They provided for emotional and practical needs.
-They provided spaces such as dining halls, a library, entertainment and game rooms, bedrooms, bathrooms and washrooms, and a study.
-In many ways, they resembled a home.
+In the 19th and 20th centuries clubs were regarded as a central part of elite men's lives.
+They provided everything a regular home would have: spaces such as dining halls, a library, entertainment and game rooms, bedrooms, bathrooms and washrooms, and a study.
 Clubs had separate entrances for tradesmen and servants, which were usually located on the side of the building that was not easily seen by the public eye.
 Many clubs had waiting lists, some as long as sixteen years.
 There is no standard definition for what is considered a gentlemen's club.
 Each club differed slightly from others.